Schäferpfeife Marktsackpfeife Great Highland Bagpipe Hümmelchen

 g♯2high G sharp

 Bagpipes are known since the antiquity.
-Instruments similar to the bagpipe that's shown on the top of this page are known in Europe since the late Middle Ages.
-Similar to the most European music instruments they have their origin in the orient and were imported by the Moorish people in Spain as well as the crusaders, pilgrims and merchants to Europe.
+Instruments similar to Schäferpfeife that's shown above are known in Europe since the late Middle Ages.
+Similar to the most European music instruments, they have their origin in the orient and were imported by the Moorish people in Spain as well as the crusaders, pilgrims and merchants to Europe.

 Four kinds of chanters exist:

-The number of the drones differs from 0 to 6.
+Number of drones differs from 0 to 6.
 Mostly one to three drones exist.
-Normally the drones have cylindrical bores and singe-reeds, but double-reeds are used too, e.g. Hümmelchen, Dudey.
+Normally drones have cylindrical bores and singe-reeds, but double-reeds are used too, e.g. Hümmelchen, Dudey.
 Bagpipes those sound loud often have drones that are finished with bells.
-If the chanter is finished with an animal horn as bell the drones are mostly finished with an animal horn as bell too.
+If chanter is finished with an animal horn as bell drones are mostly finished with an animal horn as bell too.

-Either the air is blown through a blowpipe into the bag ("mouth blown") or it's blown with a bellow through a flexible tube into the bag ("bellow blown").
-A recoil valve impedes that the air can flow back.
-The constant air pressure that's needed for the chanter(s) and the drone(s) is controlled with the arm that holds the bag.
+Either the air is blown through a blowpipe into bag ("mouth blown") or it's blown with a bellow through a flexible tube into bag ("bellow blown").
+A non-return valve impedes that air can flow back.
+Constant air pressure that's needed for chanter(s) and drone(s) is controlled with arm that holds bag.

-Chanter(s) and the drone(s) are normally manufactured out of wood.
+Chanter(s) and drone(s) are normally manufactured out of wood.
 Chanters and drones of antique and oriental bagpipes can be manufactured out of hollow plantstalks (mostly bamboo).
 Today some chanters are manufactured out of special plastics especially for the Great Highland Bagpipe.
-The bag is normally manufactured out of leather.
-Sometimes the hairs are leaved on the skin, e.g. Gaide.
+Bag is normally manufactured out of leather.
+Sometimes hairs are leaved on its skin, e.g. Gaide.
 Today some bags are manufactured out of special synthetic materials.
-Rubber ins't absolutely suitable for bags of mouth blown bagpipes, because the humidity blown into the bag can't sufficiently be drained off!
+Rubber ins't absolutely suitable for bags of mouth blown bagpipes, because humidity blown into bag can't sufficiently be drained off!

 Shawm